plan your way

 On the other side you will have to walk parallel to the train rail and then you will cross it.
 Then you will cross a stream through a wooden walkway to get to the hardest part in today’s stage.
 This part will be calm because you will walk among oak trees that will lead you to As Paredes.
 After visiting some interesting things in this village you will get a little bit after to Vilei where you will find lots of services where you can buy all the necessary things or even rest for a while.
 After crossing the village you will find a spring.

 Now you will walk to Barbadelo where stop it must due to its Iglesia de Santiago church from the Romanesque.
 You will cross this village leaving behind its public hostel and you will get to Rente and then to Mercado da Serra; named after the typical market that used to be celebrated there in the Medieval Ages.
 You will cross it through the LU-5709 and be careful because here, at this point you can get lost.
+You will go along a cover of trees while you walk until reaching a fountain decorated with Pelegrín, the pet of 1993’s Jacobean year.
 Lots of establishments put the indications wrong just for you to go through their establishments.
 Then you will continue among lots of trees.
 A little bit after you will cross the Molino de Marzán mill where you should turn right to after going through a bridge over a small stream.

 You have to cross again the national road LU-633 that will lead you to Leiman and Peruscallo where you can see lots of raised granaries.
 This path full of oak trees will lead you to Lavandeiro going through Cortiñas.
 Now you will be accompanied by rock walls that will lead you to Brea where you will find the first marker that indicated the last 100 kilometres to get to Santiago, but this is a fake one because the original is located a few metres after and it is easy to know that is the original one because it is painted and because it full of rocks.
 This one of the most famous markers in the Way because it indicates the shortest distance that you should walk to obtain Compostela.